 How safe is skydiving?

-Equipment used is regularly maintained in accordance with BPA regulations and is checked prior to every jump.
+Equipment used is regularly maintained in accordance with BS regulations and is checked prior to every jump.
 Each course requires the use of a dual parachute system consisting of a main and reserve parachute.
 Safety back up systems include an automatic reserve opening device (brand names include Cyprus and Vigil) which will operate in extreme circumstances.
 If you are a Static Line or AFF student you will be given a back up radio enabling an instructor on the ground to assist you during you canopy descent to the ground.

 Can I jump if I wear contact lenses or glasses?